 Jeff Gordon is considered one of the best in the motorsports business.
 He’s third all-time in wins in the NASCAR Cup Series and is considered one of the most influential drivers in the sport’s history.
 For Gordon, it wasn’t always about NASCAR.
-Prior to his professional driving, he came up with ‘barn ball.’
+Before his professional driving, he came up with ‘barn ball.’

-Jeff Gordon was the youngest to ever win a NASCAR title
+Jeff Gordon was the youngest ever to win a NASCAR title

 Jeff Gordon helped build NASCAR into what it is today.
 He helped bring in the younger generation to help generate the sport’s popularity.
-Gordon is a four-time Cup Series champion, winning his first one in 1995.
-At age 24, Gordon was the youngest ever to claim a NASCAR title.
+Gordon is a four-time Cup Series champion, winning his first in 1995.
+At age 24, Gordon was the youngest to claim a NASCAR title.

 The 1995 title was the first of four Cup Series championships for Gordon, who added titles in 1997, 1998, and 2001.
 Gordon is also a three-time Daytona 500 champion, winning in 1997, 1999, and 2005.
 In addition to his Daytona 500 wins, he has collected four Talladega 500s, three Coca-Cola 600s, and six Southern 500s.